 |002||ASF DAAC Data Recipes||

-The NASA Alaska Satellite Facility (ASF) DAAC specializes in synthetic aperture radar (SAR) data collection, processing, archiving, and distribution.
+NASA's Alaska Satellite Facility (ASF) DAAC specializes in synthetic aperture radar (SAR) data collection, processing, archiving, and distribution.
 These data are or were acquired by SAR sensors on many different space and airborne platforms, including: European Space Agency (ESA) Sentinel-1 constellation and European Remote Sensing satellites (ERS-1 and ERS-2); Japan Aerospace Exploration Agency (JAXA) Japanese Earth Resources Satellite (JERS-1) and Advanced Land Observing Satellite (ALOS); Canadian Space Agency (CSA) RADARSAT-1 satellite, and NASA Soil Moisture Active Passive (SMAP) satellite, Airborne SAR (AIRSAR), Uninhabited Aerial Vehicle SAR (UAVSAR), Seasat, and the upcoming NISAR satellite mission.
 The ASF DAAC archive provides SAR data to download at no cost and, for most datasets, without restriction using the Vertex Data Search portal and ASF API.
 Data recipes and tools created by ASF staff and scientists that demonstrate many of the ways SAR data can be processed and used for Earth observation are available on the ASF website.

 |003||CDDIS Data Recipes||